JakeKorobellis/NewsApp/README.md

    - Designed a modular and reusable component architecture, promoting maintainability and scalability across the application.

 4. **API Integration for Real-Time Data:**
-   - Successfully integrated external APIs, including [Alpaca API](https://docs.alpaca.markets/docs/api-references), to deliver up-to-the-minute stock and crypto news.
+   - Successfully integrated external APIs, including [Alpaca API](https://docs.alpaca.markets/docs/api-references), [Dumb Stock API](https://dumbstockapi.com/), and [Coin Stats API](https://openapi.coinstats.app/) to deliver up-to-the-minute stock and crypto news.
 Leveraged Redux for state management, optimizing data flow.

 5. **Responsive Design:**
    - Ensured a visually appealing and responsive design with Flexbox and CSS Grid, adapting to various screen sizes for optimal user experience.

+6. **User Contributions:**
+   - Integrated a blog section where users can contribute to creating articles realted to market news, users will also be able to comment, like, and share.

 ### Backend